maprpartners/citibike/README.md

     #git clone https://github.com/maprpartners/citibike.git
     #cd citibike
     #bash inst_mapr_plugin

-    kubectl get pod --all-namespaces to verify, you should see mapr-kdfplugin-xxx daemon set running on each K8s slave
+    To verify, you should see mapr-kdfplugin-xxx daemon set running on each K8s slave
+    #kubectl get pod --all-namespaces

 Step 5: Deploy the citibike demo

-    bash run
+    #bash run

     When completed, the script will provide a URL for you to look at the Demo